danielschooler/git-test/README.md

 # Git Commands

-`cd` - Change Directory - returns to top of the folder tree `ls` - List Directory - List the contents of a tree object
+`cd` - Change Directory - returns to top of the folder tree `ls` - List Directory - List the contents of folder `ls -a` - List Directory - Lists all the contents of the folder including hidden folders

+`open <file-name.extension` Opens the file

 `git-status` - Show the working tree status